-Whilst a fleeting search on Google will divulge that the spring flowers are found north of Cape Town along the R27, this is not entirely true.
+Whilst a fleeting search on Google will divulge that the spring flowers in Cape Town are found north along the R27, this is not entirely true.
 There are places in Cape Town where you can see wild spring flowers that erupt at this time of year.
 Namaqualand daisies they might not be, but they still qualify as spring flowers.

 Baden Powell Drive is alive with flowers, at least it was last weekend.
 Just near the second roundabout after Muizenberg you will find a carpet of white daisies, interspersed with any number of little yellow, pink and white oxalis, pelargoniums, sorrel, gazanias, and watsonias.
 A litle further along and a spread of cerise vygies graces both sides of the road.
 Did I mention the arum lilies?